 Each Persian carpet has a story to tell, depending on the colors and patterns.
 Every craftsman has a narrative in mind, so they select designs, motifs, and colors based on the narrative.
 To get the general story of a rug you should know what each color and design means.

-Beige and white in Persian carpet
+Meaning of beige and white in Persian carpet

 White and beige make magnificent bases and accents in Persian rugs.
 White universally associates with positive concepts; thus: cleanliness, innocence, purity, and virtue.
 Persians shared the same idea, and they used white and beige to create astonishing designs.
 The exact shade of beige or white would vary depending on the type of undyed wool used in a particular rug.